cloydlau/json-editor-vue/README.md

 ### Binding value difference between svelte-jsoneditor and json-editor-vue

 - svelte-jsoneditor: An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
 - json-editor-vue: JSON itself.
-What users see is what users get.
+What user see is what user get.

 If you prefer the behavior of svelte-jsoneditor: